ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 To use the feature, the following requirements need to be met:
 - The file share must be based on the [`dp2` profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=api#dp2-profile) and be configured with [Security Group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets).
 - The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
 The virtual server instance and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 For more information, see [Creating file shares and mount targets](/docs/vpc?topic=vpc-file-storage-create).
-- Data encryption in transit must be enabled.
-In the UI, you can toggle encryption in transit on when you create the mount target.
+- Data encryption in transit must be enabled. in the console, you can toggle encryption in transit on when you create the mount target.
 The API `transit_encryption` property accepts the `user_managed` value to enable the feature.
 - [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled for the virtual server instance.

 If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets.
 You can create one mount target for each VPC.